 If someone you love makes the mistake of purchasing one of these soft, furry little pests from some wandering space trader who decided to remove one of these creatures from its natural, predator-filled, habitat where its multiplicative tendencies are left unabated; you'll end up with many, many more of these hairballs than you could ever want.

-When that happens you'll get Tribbles all over your ship.
-On your bridge.
-In the hallways in your lower decks.
-In your turboshafts and Jeffries tubes.
-In your grain storage compartments.
-Aye, even in your machinery -- good luck enjoying your chicken sandwich and coffee when that happens!
+When that happens you'll get Tribbles all over your ship: on your bridge, in the lower deck hallways, in your turboshafts and Jeffries tubes, and worst of all in your grain storage compartments.
+Aye, even in your food replicators -- good luck enjoying your chicken sandwich and coffee when that happens!

 1 pound ground Tribble meat (you can substitute ground chicken).